 Experimenting with the XOR Swap Method in Java

-The Exclusive disjunction (or) swap algorithm is a little trick to swap values of equal data type without the use of a temporary variable.
+The exclusive disjunction (or XOR) swap algorithm is a little trick to swap values of the same data type without the use of a temporary variable.
 Typically, low-level data types like integers are used in practice, but in theory any value represented by fixed-length bit-strings will work.
-Though bad practice in most use-cases, it does help to highlight implementation details which can seem foreign to higher-level programmers.
-Due to the strong levels of abstraction put in place to help aid development of complicated systems we sometimes lose the beautify in working with the underlying bits and bytes.
-An example of such an abstraction is the garbage collector found in the JVM, which takes care of memory management concerns which in other lower-level languages would be of huge consideration.
+Though it is considered bad practice in most use cases, it does help to highlight implementation details which can seem foreign to higher-level programmers.
+Due to the high levels of abstraction implemented to aid the development of complex systems, we sometimes lose the beauty of working with the underlying bits and bytes.
+An example of such an abstraction is the garbage collector found in the JVM, which handles memory management concerns that, in lower-level languages, would require significant attention.

 Decimal to Binary Representation

-To display each values binary representation in the experiment we could simply use the Integer.toBinaryString method, however, as this is a learning exercise below are two alternative implementation.
+To display each value’s binary representation in the experiment, we could simply use the Integer.toBinaryString method.
+However, as this is a learning exercise, below are two alternative implementations.

 public static String toBin(int decimal)